Chögyal Namkhai Norbu

 I was listening to Tibetan songs.
-In Tibet the official language is now Chinese.
-The Tibetans cannot use the Tibetan language and it is gradually disappearing.
-The new generations do not know the Tibetan language very well because they speak Chinese.
+For Tibetans, the official language now is Chinese so their language is gradually disappearing, the new generations do not know it very well.

 Khaita Joyful Dances – Bridge to the Teaching